 - Used with perfect timing in Kimi ni Todoke.
 When Sawako starts telling the story of her life, the standard sentimental music plays.
 It's all very sweet till we see that she spent a lot of time on her own; then the music drags to a stop as she hears herself and, Blue with Shock, wonders if she's killing the mood.

 - Occurs in episode 6 of GUN×SWORD, when the episode's villain appears to be starting up his armor, complete with Dann's Theme playing in the background.
 When it turns out the villains armor is really just a car, the music winds down.
 Considering how serious the context for the music has been used up until this point, this comes as a humorous surprise to the viewer, even though the idea of mislabelling a car as an armor was brought up previously in the episode.

-- One Piece with Brook and the crew he's part of.
-They're all dying of a poison (or something of the like), and decide to go out playing 'Bink's Sake'.
+- With Brook and the crew he's part of: they're all dying of a poison (or something of the like), and decide to go out playing "Bink's Sake".
 As the crew slowly succumbs to the poison, each instrument drops out until only Brook is remaining.

 - An example like Bleach's happens when Paulie attacks Rob Lucci after discovering his betrayal.
 The fight music starts up, and then stops five seconds later when he's beaten in one hit.

 - A more recent example happens when the G-5 marines attack a slime monster on Punk Hazard.
 Fire seems to be it's weakness and battle victory music starts playing when it's suddenly revealed it explodes when exposed to fire after a short while.

 - A more humourous version occurs in episode 519 when Franky and Robin see each other for the first time post-timeskip and Franky starts... being Franky

 - Persona 4: The Animation: